mikaoj/BSImagePicker/README.md

                                  }
                              }];
 ```
-* Toggle get called with a UIImagePickerController compatible dictionary and a BOOL indicating if it was selected or deslected.
+* Toggle get called with an ALAsset and a BOOL indicating if it was selected or deselected.
 * Reset gets called whenever the image selection gets cleared.
 This happens when user press cancel, done or changes album.
 It will have an array of dictionaries (if any) and a value indicating which action caused the reset.

 Blocks are always called on the main thread.

-### Customization
+### Customization (view BSImagePickerController.h to see all properties you can set)
 * You can disable previews by setting previewDisabled to YES.
+* Setting keepSelection to YES will keep your image selection after dismissing the controller.
 * Set maximumNumberOfImages to a value to limit selection to a certain number of images.
 * Set itemSize to change the size of photos and albums.
 * Tint color will change colors on buttons, album checkmark and photo checkmark.